 Throughout December around 30,000 trees are being planted at a site known as the River Dorn Wood including hornbeam, lime, sycamore, wild cherry, oak, Norway maple, alder and beech.

-Supporting the ground-breaking scheme is the Forest Canopy Foundation (FCF), Grown in Britain and Nicholsons.
+The first phase of planting was completed in 2022 and supporting the ground-breaking scheme is the Forest Canopy Foundation (FCF), Grown in Britain and Nicholsons.

 The tree planting project, which will capture over 22,000 tonnes of CO2 over the next 25 years, also includes the creation of a forest school, wildflower meadows, open spaces and more than 15km of linked public footpaths.